appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 ## Hot reload

 In Riemann, all streams states (time windows for example) all lost during reloads. it's not the case in Mirabelle.
 Only streams which were modified in the configuration are recreated.

+## New features

+A lot of small new features were also added (like a new pubsub mechanism, the on-disk queue...).